shakes76/PatternAnalysis-2024/recognition/45836769_styleGan2/README.md

 ## StyleGAN2 Architecture and Algorithm

-The first StyleGAN introduced the concept of disentangled latent spaces for fine-grain control over image features like style and structure.
-This was done by separating a mapping network which takes a latent vector z from a standard Gaussian distribution and transforms it into an intermediate latent space w.
+The first StyleGAN introduced the concept of disentangled latent spaces for better control over image features like style and structure.
+This was done by separating a mapping network which takes a latent vector z from a Gaussian distribution and transforms it into an intermediate latent space w.
 This makes it easier to control individual attributes (e.g. colour, texture, or shape) without changing others.
 From w the synthesis network increases the resolution while applying style via Adaptive Instance Normalisation (AdaIN).
 AdaIN normalises the convolution layer activations using the mean and variance of the feature maps and then scales and shifts them based on learned parameters from the latent vector w.

 StyleGAN had some issues with atrifacts in its images.
 StyleGAN2 extends on StyleGAN by replacing the AdaIN with modulated convolution.
 Where w is scaled by a learned transform which is then used to scale the kernel weights - this changes layer behavour based on the style vector similarly to AdaIN.